Raedin24/School/L400/DCIT 423/Module 14.md

 1. Determine the best path to forward packets
 2. Forward packets to destination

+`Prefix length of route in routing table is used to determine minimum match length for best path`
 ## 14.1.6 Build the Routing Table
 A **routing table** consists of prefixes and their prefix lengths.
 Routers learn routes in the following ways **Directly Connected Networks**